ActiveLogin/ActiveLogin.Authentication/docs/articles/bankid.md

 You can choose to request a risk indication from BankID for both identifications and signatures.
 It can be used to increase security, protect your customers and reduce the risk of fraud.
 The indication is categorized as low, medium or high risk.
 You must implement your own logic to act on the assessed risk level from BankID.

-You need to provide information to BankID in the auth or sign request, to help them make the risk assessment e.g. the end users IP address and the app or web property (which is part of [Device Data](#resolve-the-end-user-device-data) in Active Login).
+You need to provide information to BankID in the auth or sign request, to help them make the risk assessment e.g. the end user’s IP address and the app or web property (which is part of [Device Data](#resolve-the-end-user-device-data) in Active Login).

 Incorrect information in the call gives an incorrect risk indication.